RicHep365/ShadowRacingAI/README.md

 attribute.
 All links have been tested multiple time to ensure they link to the correct site / document.

 I have tested the website on all the main browsers including IE, Chrome, Firefox, Safari and Opera.
-It has also been tested on smaller screens from ipad pro down to iphone5 using the inspect function in google chrome.
+It has also been tested on smaller screens from ipad pro down to iphone5 using the inspect function in google chrome and an IOS device.
 Media queries have been extensively used to re-size the text and icons when used on smaller devices.

 During the testing phase, it became apparent that the logo and chart images were not re-sizing dependent on device, rather than use a media query I opted for the following code which force the images to resize as the screen size is reduced.

 display: flex;
 justify-content: center;

+However despite the website working perfectly on all sizes in google chromes inspect feature, the was not the case when viewed on an actual IOS device.
+Addtional code was required in order to stop the logo from mis-shaping on all devices.

+    display: -webkit-box;
+    display: -moz-box;
+    display: -ms-flex;
+    display: -webkit-flex;
+    display: flex;
+    justify-content: center;
+    -webkit-box-align: center;
+    -webkit-flex-align: center;
+    -ms-flex-align: center;
+    -webkit-align-items: center;

 Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
-The site is published at https://richep365.github.io/ShadowRacingAI/ Credits
+The site is published at https://richep365.github.io/ShadowRacingAI/

+Credits

 Content